docker/docs/machine/drivers/digital-ocean.md

 ## Options

--   `--digitalocean-access-token`: **required** Your personal access token for the Digital Ocean API.
+-   `--digitalocean-access-token`: **required**.
+Your personal access token for the Digital Ocean API.
 -   `--digitalocean-image`: The name of the Digital Ocean image to use.
 -   `--digitalocean-region`: The region to create the droplet in, see [Regions API](https://developers.digitalocean.com/documentation/v2/#regions) for how to get a list.
 -   `--digitalocean-size`: The size of the Digital Ocean droplet (larger than default options are of the form `2gb`).
 -   `--digitalocean-ipv6`: Enable IPv6 support for the droplet.
 -   `--digitalocean-private-networking`: Enable private networking support for the droplet.
--   `--digitalocean-backups`: Enable Digital Oceans backups for the droplet.
+-   `--digitalocean-backups`: Enable Digital Ocean backups for the droplet.
 -   `--digitalocean-userdata`: Path to file containing User Data for the droplet.
 -   `--digitalocean-ssh-user`: SSH username.
 -   `--digitalocean-ssh-port`: SSH port.